Northern bobwhite: Introduced populations

-European Union
+Europe

-Northern bobwhite were introduced into Italy in 1927, and are reported in the plains and hills in the northwest of the country.
-Other reports from the EU are in France, Spain, and the Balkans.
-As bobwhites are highly productive and popular aviary subjects, it is reasonable to expect other introductions have been made in other parts of the EU, especially in the U.K. and Ireland, where game-bird breeding, liberation, and naturalization are relatively common practices.
+Northern bobwhite were introduced for hunting into Italy in 1927, and are reported in the plains and hills in the north of the country, with small populations in the western Po Valley, and in the Italian-Slovenian-Croatian border area; reproductive success is low, and the populations are only maintained by releases of captive-bred birds.
+In France, a small but declining population persists in the Loire Valley, also dependent on continued releases.
+Introductions into Great Britain have been attempted on a number of occasions (first attempted in 1820), but have always failed, with the region's cold wet winter and spring weather cited as the main reason for failure.

 New Zealand

 From 1898 to 1902, some 1,300 birds were imported from America and released in many parts of the North and South Islands, from Northland to Southland.
 The bird was briefly on the Nelson game shooting licence, but: "It would seem that the committee was a little too eager in placing these Quail on the licence, or the shooters of the day were over-zealous and greedy in their bag limits, for the Virginian Quail, like the Mountain Quail were soon a thing of the past."
 The Taranaki (Acclimatisation) Society released a few in 1900 and was confidant that in a year or two they might offer good sport; two years later, broods were reported and the species was said to be steadily increasing; but after another two years they seemed to have disappeared and that was the end of them.
 The Otago (Acclimatisation) Society imported more in 1948, but these releases did no good.
 After 1923, no more genuinely wild birds were sighted until 1952, when a small population was found northwest of Wairoa in the Ruapapa Road area.
 Since then, bobwhite have been found at several localities around Waikaremoana, in farmland, open bush and along roadsides.

 More birds have been imported into New Zealand by private individuals since the 1990s and a healthy captive population is now held by backyard aviculturists and have been found to be easily cared for and bred and are popular for their song and good looks.
 A larger proportion of the national captive population belong to a few game preserves and game bird breeders.
 Though the birds would be self-sustaining in the wild if they were protected; it is tricky to guess what the effect of an annual population subsidy and hunting has on any of the original populations from the Acclimatisation Society releases.

 An albino hen was present in a covey in Bayview, Hawkes Bay for a couple of seasons sometime around 2000.